CarlosSilva34/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 3 - Merge test dataset to training dataset to generate a 10299x561 data frame, mergeData; merge testLabel to trainLabel to generate a 10299x1 data frame, mergeLabel; merge testSubject to trainSubject to generate a 10299x1 data frame, mergeSubject.

 4 - Read the features.txt file from the "/padata" folder and store the data in a variable called features.
 Only extract the measurements on the mean and standard deviation.
-We get a subset of mergeData with the 66 corresponding columns.
+I get a subset of mergeData with the 66 corresponding columns.

 5 - Clean the column names of the subset.
 Remove the "()" and "-" symbols in the names, as well make the first letter of "mean" and "std" a capital letter "M" and "S" respectively.